yashsonar2003/Arctic_Lifestyle_Brands/Insights/Business_Insights.md

 ### Business Challenges Identified:-
 1. **Subscription Gap**: Despite a loyal customer base, the conversion rate to the subscription model remains low.
 2. **Revenue Imbalance**: There is a significant reliance on the Male and Young Adult segments, leaving other demographics underutilized.
-3. **Profit Margin Risk**: High discount dependency on "Hero" products like Sneakers and Hats could potentially erode profit margins if not optimized.
+3. **Profit Margin Risk**: High discount dependency on "Hero" products like Footwears and Hats could potentially erode profit margins if not optimized.

 -----